PUBLIC SERVICE ANNOUNCEMENT: COMMUNITY SAFETY

 When interviewing any professional, ask these critical questions:

-• Action: Public adjusters work on contingency fees, typically 30% to 40% of the monies the insurer pays on your claim.
+Action: Public adjusters work on contingency fees, some predatory contracts have been recorded as high as 30% to 40% of the settlement the insurer pays on your claim.
 While fees are negotiable, there is no fee cap in California for public adjusters on residential claims (though some other states have them).
-Agree upfront on whether the percentage includes funds the insurer already agreed to pay.
+Agree upfront that the fee percentage will only include increased funds the insurer yet agreed to pay, and not funds already secured and negotiated by you.
 If you only want them to handle portions of your claim, negotiate that upfront.
-IFF recommends an overall percentage fee of no more than 7%.
+Attempt to isolate the amount to a specific area of coverage, such as Coverage A, Structure and not take a percentage of the ENTIRE policy settlement.
+IFF recommends an overall percentage fee of no more than 7%, negotiate until you are comfortable and satisfied; or WALK AWAY.

 Check for more detail on public adjusters and selection: